-This call is therefore issued, for the holding of a National Conference of the Left Wing of the Amer. can Socialist Party, to discuss:
+• This call is therefore issued, for the holding of a National Conference of the Left Wing of the Amer. can Socialist Party, to discuss:

-1-The crisis in the party, and action thereon; the conquest of the party for the party, for revolutionary Socialisn.
+1.-The crisis in the party, and action thereon; the conquest of the party for the party, for revolutionary Socialist.

-2.-The New International; ways and means to prevent the party aligning itself with the "International" of the social-patriots, of the Ebert-Scheidemann gangsters, and the wavering centre; affiliation with the Bolshevik-Spartacan Communist International alone.
+2.-The New International; ways and means to prevent the party alugning itself with the "Interna-tional" of the social-patriots, of the Ebert-Scheide-mann gangsters, and the wavering centre; affiliation with the Bolshevik-Spartacan Communist Interna-tional alum tional alone